-Stephen Healy, Operations Division
+Operations / Communications Division

 The District is an “All-Risk” agency, providing a full range of emergency responses services including but not limited to: structural fire suppression, wildland fire suppression, response to hazardous materials incidents, Urban Search and Rescue, water rescue, vehicle disentanglement, mine-tunnel rescue, technical and trench rescue, incident management, and basic and advanced life support emergency medical services.
+All properties within the municipal boundaries or the City of Orinda and the Town of Moraga have a rating of “3”.
+A rating of “9” is given for the rural areas of Bollinger Canyon and the community of Canyon.

 All Moraga-Orinda Fire District emergency response personnel are either Emergency Medical Technicians (EMT’s) or Paramedics.
 EMT's provide Basic Life Support (BLS).
 EMT’s interpret signs and symptoms of injury and disease, and determine the appropriate course of treatment.
 EMT’s are trained to provide Cardio-Pulmonary Resuscitation, administer oxygen, control bleeding, perform spinal immobilization, splint fractures, as well as any rescue functions needed to free a trapped victim.
 Paramedics provide Advance Life Support (ALS).
 A Paramedic is an advanced level of EMT certification.
 Paramedics must complete an extensive training program to enable them to perform specialized skills and procedures.
 These skills include advanced airway management, intubations, intravenous therapy, pharmacology and drug administration, cardiac monitoring and defibrillation.